friendly-traceback/friendly_idle/implementation.md

 # Live Patching IDLE for Friendlier Tracebacks

 In this document, I explain how friendly_idle is implemented.
+This is currently work in progress.

+What I need to do:

+* [ ] Give an overview of friendly_idle
+  - [ ] Include using console helpers
+* [ ] Explain how friendly_traceback, friendly, friendly_idle work together
+  * [ ] Explain how friendly on its own works with IDLE, including its limitations.
+* [ ] Explain the customization of linecache done by IDLE and how friendly works with it
+* [ ] Explain the RPC server used by IDLE
+* [ ] Explain how live code patching can be done using import hooks
+* [ ] Explain the limitation of custom exception hooks in IDLE
+* [ ] Explain what happens when the shell is restarted
+* [ ] Explain what happens when a module is run from an editor window
+  - [ ] Include the case where a SyntaxError is raised

 ## Live Patching Using an Import Hook.